 Nikon: D850, D810, D780, D750, D500, D7500, D7200, D5600, D5500, D6, D5, D4s, Z6, Z7

 If you're connecting your camera via Wi-Fi, it should work with most Canon, Fujifilm, Nikon, Olympus, Panasonic and Sony cameras with Wi-Fi (here's a complete list).
 If you're connecting via USB, Cascable should work with most Canon and Nikon cameras.
 However, the company recommends that your Mac should be running macOS 10.14.4 or higher.
 It is, however, now native on Macs with Intel or Apple M1 silicon.

 Cascable is free to try, but after two minutes, a video overlay will be applied to your stream, and certain features are not available.
 A full license costs $30.

-Canon released a beta utility that allows you to use select Canon DSLRs, mirrorless cameras, and PowerShot cameras as a webcam; compatible cameras include the EOS Rebel SL2, SL3, T6, T7, EOS 80D, EOS 90D, the PowerShot GX5 II, GX7 III, and SX70HS.
-And, it works with both Windows 10 and Mac systems.
+Canon released a webcam utility that allows you to use select Canon DSLRs, mirrorless cameras, and PowerShot cameras as a webcam.
+The software will work with both Windows 10 and macOS Catalina and higher.

 Download Canon EOS Webcam Utility